otto-de/api-guidelines/guidelines/020_guidelines/030_http/1010_must-use-http-methods-correctly.md

 ::: info
 Encoding the lengthy structured request information using header parameters is not an option.
-From a conceptual point of view, the semantic of an operation should always be expressed by the resource names, as well as the involved path and query parameters, i.e. by everything that goes into the URL.
+From a conceptual point of view, the semantic of an operation should always be expressed by the resource names, as well as the involved path and query parameters, that means, by everything that goes into the URL.
 Request headers are reserved for general context information.
 In addition, size limits on query parameters and headers are not reliable and depend on clients, gateways, server, and actual settings.
 Thus, switching to headers does not solve the original problem.